Understanding User Experiences of Computer Use Agents: Design Space and Opportunities for Building Agent UX Prototypes: What support would be helpful to prototype UX in computer use agents? (RQ2)

-\paragraph{\textbf{A1.
-Design the scope and boundaries of the agent}} When designing agent experiences, developers often first consider the high-level activities, actions, and inputs the agent is intended to handle.
+\paragraph{\textbf{\activityOne{1}}} When designing agent UX, the high-level activities, actions, and inputs the agent is intended to handle are factored in.
 This was important for designing \epQuote{guardrails}{10} for the agent: \epQuote{You're making this promise for your customers, so you have to respect [and] protect [them]}{4}.
-We identified two common ways of scoping presented in interviews.
+We identified two common ways that scoping presented in interviews.
 The first was selecting the \formativeCode{capabilities of the agent}---the types of tasks it is expected to execute---which could range from basic actions like \epQuote{search}{8}, to higher-risk ones like \epQuote{payments}{8}, \epQuote{delet[ing] photos}{4}, entering \epQuote{passwords}{8, 12}, and \epQuote{shar[ing] documents}{4}.
-In addition to actions, scoping the agent's capabilities also included the applications the agent could use, like having \epQuote{access right to [the] calendar}{10}.
+In addition to actions, scoping the agent's capabilities also included the applications the agent could use, like having \epQuote{access rights to [the] calendar}{10}.

-Another important aspect of scope that developers would consider was the agent's \formativeCode{knowledge about the user}.
+Another important aspect of scope that was considered was the agent's \formativeCode{knowledge about the user}.
 This included \epQuote{personal details}{6}, what the user \epQuote{likes [and]...want[s]}{9}, and the activity history such as \epQuote{most frequently referenced [concepts]}{5}.
-Developers used this information to \epQuote{build personalized experiences}{2} and reduce user effort: \epQuote{[For] information about myself...I don't want to repeat over and over...it's tiresome}{10}.
+This information was used to \epQuote{build personalized experiences}{2} and reduce user effort: \epQuote{[For] information about myself...I don't want to repeat over and over...it's tiresome}{10}.
 Participants acknowledged that including a user's context could expand an agent's ability to complete tasks on their behalf, but posed risks to the user's privacy, especially in settings where the agent interacts with the outside world.
-For example, EP4 discussed how agents operating on messaging applications should have limited access to hidden chats.
+For example, RE-P4 discussed how agents operating on messaging applications should have limited access to hidden chats.

-From these needs, we derive: \textbf{C2.
-Help constrain the agent's task space and knowledge of the user.} Prototyping tools should let developers set boundaries for the tasks an agent can perform, and the user information it has access to.
+From these needs, we derive: \textbf{\capabilityTwo{1}}.
+Agent UX prototyping tools provide affordances to set boundaries on the tasks an agent can perform, and the user information it has access to.
 This could help constrain the large design space and put the potential risks that agents pose at the forefront of the design process~\cite{zhang2025interaction}.